Frome crash: College students hurt as coach overturns

 A number of passengers, including students from Frome College, received minor injuries and were checked over by paramedics at the scene.

-A small number were taken to hospital for further treatment but their injuries were not thought to be life threatening, police said.
+Some were taken to hospital for further treatment but their injuries were not thought to be life-threatening, police said.

-The college said: "This afternoon a coach carrying our students and staff was involved in a road traffic accident outside Oldford.
+A statement from the college said: "A coach carrying our students and staff was involved in a road traffic accident outside Oldford.

 "The emergency services remain on the scene along with the principal and vice principal."